DerSaidin/awesome-talks-dersaidin/README.md

-# awesome-talks-dersaidin

-Awesome talks (in my opinion)
+# Awesome talks

+Same idea as the [Awesome talks](https://github.com/JanVanRyswyck/awesome-talks) list, but curated according to my interests.

+My interests are:
+* Systems code: compilers, databases, operating systems (stuff likely to be written in C/C++ or similar)
+* Programming languages
+* Security and Reliability
+* Engineering practices

 ##### Management